Police vetting for early learning services

 You can choose to rely on another organisation to undertake some or all components of a safety check for a children’s worker on your behalf, as set out above.
 This may include the police vet.
 The Children’s Act 2014 allows for this.

 For children’s workers you safety check yourself, and for anyone else that you need to vet, you cannot use a vet previously obtained by other organisation, such as a previous employer, to satisfy the requirements set out here.
-This is because the Education Act 1989 and NZ Police’s Approved Agency Agreement and Vetting Service Request and Consent Form do not permit this.
+This is because the Education and Training Act 2020 and NZ Police’s Approved Agency Agreement and Vetting Service Request and Consent Form do not permit this.

 NZ Police’s Approved Agency Agreement specifies that the results are intended for the approved agency only.
 The Vetting Service Request and Consent Form seeks permission from the individual being vetted for information to be disclosed to the Approved Agency making the request only.